MicrosoftDocs/power-platform/power-platform/guidance/coe/power-bi-govern.md

 Select **SQL Server** in the **Connector Name** drop-down list on the rightmost filter pane to find flows that use the SQL Server Connector.

-### Review top used connectors in flows
+### Review top-used connectors in flows

-- Identify top used connectors to understand what data sources your makers are connecting to.
+- Identify top-used connectors to understand what data sources your makers are connecting to.
-- Identify how many flows and makers are using premium connectors, to understand your license consumption and requirements.
+- Identify how many flows and makers are using premium connectors to understand your license consumption and requirements.

 Select **Connector Name** in the decomposition tree visual to view app numbers aggregated by connector name, or select **Connector Tier** in the decomposition tree visual to view app numbers aggregated by connector tier.

-Once you have identified flows based on the selected criteria, right-click to select a specific flow, and then select Drill through to get further details for the selected flow.
+After you have identified flows based on the selected criteria, right-click to select a specific flow, and then select **Drill through** to get further details for the selected flow.
 You can manage flow access through an embedded app, review flow connectors, and review the flow archive score.

 :::image type="content" source="media/pb-27.png" alt-text="Drill through to flow details.":::

-## App and Flow Archive
+## App and flow archive

 Using the CoE dashboard, admins also have the ability to identify unused apps and flows by monitoring their archive score: in short, the higher the score, the more likely it is that you can safely archive the resource.